Destinations of students after 16 to 18 study

-Five administrative data sources used in compiling the NPD have been used to determine students’ education destinations:
+The following data sources have been used to determine pupils’ education destinations:

-- individualised learner record (ILR) covering English further education providers and specialist post-16 institutions
+- individualised learner records covering English further education providers and specialist post-16 institutions

-- school census covering English schools (including pupil referral units)
+- the school census covering English schools (including pupil referral units)

 - awarding body data

 - Higher Education Statistics Authority (HESA) data covering UK universities